 Tip #4 - Support

 I was fortunate enough to have some kick-ass colleagues in the companies I worked for.
 And I always made a point to spend some time with them.
 Sometimes it was a quarterly meet up where we went for dinner and drinks.
 Maybe we organized going to an educational seminar together.
 Or it could simply be coffee just one on one.
 Being with my peers allowed me to vent, bounce ideas off of them, and also learn what they were up to and struggling with.
 It helped me to know I wasn’t alone.
 I started out very young in management and that can feel isolating since you cannot be friends with your team members.
 Knowing that I had people who knew what I was going through really helped me when I was having a hard time.

 Depending on your industry or job this may not mean spending time with co-workers.
 This could mean leaning on friends and family.
 It's important that you know who those people are that you can lean on when you just need to vent and deal with stress.
 A trick I learned from those busy parent friends of mine was they set up a monthly lunch or dinner with friends that was set ahead of time so they weren't spending time trying to chase each other down and create new plans every time.

 Tip #5 - Do Your Homework

 Burnout doesn’t have to be part of your equation.
-Sometimes it seems like more work, but ensuring you are taking care of yourself should always be top priority in an industry where you have to put your best foot forward in order to stay competitive.
+Sometimes it seems like more work, but ensuring you are taking care of yourself should always be top priority regardless of your job or industry.
 Stay rested, stay hydrated, make time for those workouts, and make sure you have your priorities, goal setting, and support top of mind.